 (8) An official certificate transmitted to the Court through the diplomatic channel by the British or Australian diplomatic or consular agent, or by the foreign government or judicial authorities establishing the fact and the date of the service of the document shall be deemed to be sufficient proof of such service, and shall be filed of record and be equivalent to an affidavit of service within the requirements of these Rules in that behalf.
 Any document purporting to be such a certificate shall, until the contrary is proved, be deemed to be such a certificate.

-(9) Where an official certificate is produced pursuant to paragraph (8) in relation to the service of a notice of a writ under this Rule, no indorsement of service under Order 9 Rule 1(4) shall be required.
+(9) Where an official certificate is produced pursuant to subrule (8) in relation to the service of a notice of a writ under this Rule, no indorsement of service under Order 9 Rule 1(4) shall be required.

 [Rule 9 amended in Gazette 14 Dec 1979 p.
 3869; 3 Jul 2009 p.
-2685.]
+2685; 28 Jun 2011 p.
+2552.]

 10. Service abroad: general and saving provisions